Frequently Asked Questions

 - Serve at the altar as an acolyte

-- Help with food and party prep for social events
+- Help with food and party prep for Sunday coffee hour and other social events

-- Welcome people to this church as an usher
+- Welcome people to Saint Mark's as an usher

 - Volunteer to plant, weed, and water in the Gardens